KCallaghan/FlowFill/README.md

 Please contact us if you have questions or suggestions!

 ## Required data inputs
 The only required data file is topography in a .nc (NetCDF) format.
-The filename, number of rows and columns in the file, runoff depth, and threshold value (see readme) are specified at runtime.
 The NetCDF file should have three variables: 'lat' for latitude, 'lon' for longitude, and 'value' for elevation.

 Actual latitude and longitude are not required: define any rectangular grid.
 Note that this algorithm does not internally account for changing cell size in a geographic coordinate system.

+The filename, number of rows and columns in the file, runoff depth, and threshold value are specified at runtime.
+The threshold value is used to allow FlowFill to exit and save outputs once further computation will not make a significant difference to outputs.
+Appropriate values vary depending on the landscape used.
+We recommend running FlowFill with a very small threshold value and a small runoff amount and plotting the maximum amount of water moving per iteration (h_max) (FlowFill saves this to a text file) to aid in selection of the threshold.
+The threshold value represents the amount by which h_max should be allowed to vary from one iteration to the next.
+A distinctive plateau in h_max values is generally seen at the point where the threshold should be invoked.

 ## Compilation